 A polar bear sighting in the wild is one of life's great joys, whether you're hardcore into wildlife watching, or find it makes up only part of your travel experience.

-In Svalbard, Norway, April to September is prime polar bear-spotting season.
+In the Svalbard archipelago, April to September is prime wildlife spotting season – including polar bears as they roam on a ceaseless search for food.
 This is when official tours take place, and is your best shot of getting an up-close glimpse of these deceptively gorgeous (and quite dangerous!) creatures in their homes.
 Sadly, you can't really go off polar bear-seeking on your own.

+The most popular way of exploring Svalbard is to take an expedition cruise up Spitsbergen's west coast and around the archipelago.
+These last several days and mix shore excursions with wildlife spotting from deck.
+Polar bears are often seen on the cliffs and beaches as they look for any marine life that has been washed up.
+Alternatively, base yourself in Longyearbyen on Spitsbergen and take tours from there.
 In July, you'll have missed the deep snows of earlier in the season, and the ice won't have quite melted, as it does by the end of the season.
-So, July's often thought of as one of the best times, weather-wise, to embark on this journey.
+So, July's often thought of as one of the best times, weather-wise, to explore.

 We've talked plenty about the beauty of Belize on Wanderlust, and we reckon July's a great time to take in all this Central American gem has to offer.

-You could spend weeks soaking up Belize, but make it a multi-country trip (since you've got the time to spare) and tick off the neighbouring Central American countries of Guatemala, Honduras and El Salvador, while you're at it.
+You could spend weeks soaking up Belize, but make it a multi-country trip (if you've got the time to spare) and tick off the neighbouring Central American countries of Guatemala, Honduras and El Salvador while you're at it.

 There's a small window for Alaska's peak season: late May to July.
 There'll be 17 to 18 hours of daylight each day during a July excursion, and it's also the warmest time of year to visit – with highs of approximately 18°C.

 Whalewatchers will also benefit from a July trip, as that's when you're most likely to spot humpback whales swimming in the sea.
-Anglers will also find it's also the best month for fishing Alaska king salmon.
+Anglers meanwhile will find it's also the best month for fishing for Alaska king salmon.

 It's true that Namibia, in Southern Africa, is a country that has it all.
 Famous for its towering red sand dunes, it's also a wildlife hot spot, with a sprawling sandy coast.
-No wonder you voted it Top Country in the Wanderlust Reader Travel Awards.
+No wonder you often vote it Top Country in the Wanderlust Reader Travel Awards.

 The lack of rain is perfect for wildlife lovers, too: Etosha National Park's many animals will be gathering around the water holes to quench their thirst, so you've a good chance of spotting zebra, giraffes and elephants side by side.